 Khoresh Bademjan – Eggplant stew with lamb

-This is one of the many eggplant dishes in Persian cuisine, but perhaps one of the most recognizable and popular ones!
-There is a playful balance of deep earthy eggplant and tomato flavors and the tartness of the sour grapes.
-The very special and unique ingredient in this dish is “Ghooreh”, which showcases Iranians’ love…
+Khoresh Bademjan is one of many eggplant dishes in Persian cuisine, and perhaps one of the most recognizable and popular!
+It offers a playful balance of deep, earthy eggplant and tomato flavors, combined with the tartness of sour grapes.
+The unique and special ingredient in this dish is ghooreh, which highlights Iranians’ love for all…

 Halva Havij – Carrot halva